Decision Method

 - 6

 Pro tip: Start with internal factors (Strengths/Weaknesses) before external ones (Opportunities/Threats).
 Teams find it easier to assess what they control first.
+Once the internal picture is clear, they spot external factors more accurately because they know what they're measuring against.

 Example